-March 31, 2022 December 31, 2021
+Septe mber 30, 2022 December 31, 2021

 Term loan \$ 300,000 \$ 300,000

-Net unamortized deferred financing costs (1,020) (1,111)
+Net unamortized deferred financing costs (838) (1,111)

-Term loan \$ 298,980 \$ 298,889
+Term loan \$ 299,162 \$ 298,889

 The Company has an unsecured term loan (the "term loan") with several banks under which the lenders agreed to provide a \$300.0 million unsecured term loan facility.
 Effective December 20, 2019, the Company entered into the First Amendment to First Amended and Restated Term Loan Agreement (as amended, the "Term Loan Agreement") pursuant to which the maturity date of the term loan was extended from September 8, 2022 to January 20, 2025, without further options for extension.
-The Term Loan Agreement also provides that the Company may from time to time request increased aggregate commitments of \$200.0 million under certain conditions set forth in the Term Loan Agreement, including the consent of the lenders for the additional commitments.
+The Term Loan Agreement also provides that the Company may from time to time request increased aggregate commitments of

+\$200.0 million under certain conditions set forth in the Term Loan Agreement, including the consent of the lenders for the additional commitments.
 Borrowings under the Term Loan Agreement accrue interest on the outstanding principal amount at a rate equal to an applicable rate based on the credit rating level of the Company, plus, as applicable, (i) a LIBOR rate determined by reference to the cost of funds for U.S. dollar deposits for the relevant period (the "Eurodollar Rate"), or (ii) a base rate determined by reference to the highest of (a) the federal funds rate plus 0.50%, (b) the rate of interest announced by KeyBank National Association as its "prime rate," and (c) the Eurodollar Rate plus 1.00%.

 The Operating Partnership has an unsecured revolving credit facility (the "credit facility") with several banks.
 Effective December 20, 2019, the Company entered into the First Amendment to Second Amended and Restated Credit Agreement (as amended, the "Credit Facility Agreement") pursuant to which the borrowing capacity under the credit facility is \$600.0 million and the maturity date of the credit facility was extended from September 8, 2021 to February 20, 2024, with two six-month extension options, which may be exercised by the Operating Partnership upon satisfaction of certain conditions including the payment of extension fees.
 Additionally, the Credit Facility Agreement contains an accordion feature, which allows the Operating Partnership to increase the borrowing capacity under the credit facility up to an aggregate of \$1.2 billion, subject to lender consents and other conditions.
 Borrowings under the Credit Facility Agreement accrue interest on the outstanding principal amount at a rate equal to an applicable rate based on the credit rating level of the Company, plus, as applicable, (i) the Eurodollar Rate, or (ii) a base rate determined by reference to the highest of (a) the federal funds rate plus 0.50%, (b) the rate of interest announced by KeyBank National Association as its "prime rate," and (c) the Eurodollar Rate plus 0.90%.
-Additionally, the Operating Partnership is obligated to pay a facility fee at a rate based on the credit rating level of the Company, currently 0.20%, and a fronting fee at a rate of 0.125% per year with respect to each letter of credit issued under the Credit Facility
+Additionally, the Operating Partnership is obligated to pay a facility fee at a rate based on the credit Facility Agreement, of which the Company had none outstanding as of September 30, 2022.

-Agreement.
 The Company has investment grade credit ratings from Moody's Investors Service (Baa2), S&P Global Ratings (BBB-) and Fitch Ratings (BBB).

-As of March 31, 2022 there was \$10.0 million outstanding under the credit facility and there were no borrowings outstanding under the credit facility as of December 31, 2021.
-The net unamortized deferred financing costs, which are included in Deferred charges, net in the accompanying consolidated balance sheets, were approximately \$1.7 million as of March 31, 2022 compared to approximately \$1.9 million as of December 31, 2021.
+As of September 30, 2022 there was \$52.0 million outstanding under the credit facility and there were no borrowings outstanding under the credit facility as of December 31, 2021.
+The net unamortized deferred financing costs, which are included in Deferred charges, net in the accompanying consolidated balance sheets, were approximately \$1.2 million as of September 30, 2022 compared to approximately \$1.9 million as of December 31, 2021.